"We thought we had done all we could. Obviously something went terribly wrong"

 Gregory Cohen, president of the American Highway Users Alliance, an advocacy group representing motorists, said: "We're not doing what the engineers are saying we need to be doing."

-He said engineers have estimated that $75bn a year is needed just to keep highways and bridges from further deterioration, but only about $60bn a year is being provided.
+He added that engineers have estimated $75bn a year just to keep highways and bridges from further deterioration, but only about $60bn a year is being provided.